MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

 ### Org-wide custom app setting

-The org-wide custom app setting, **Allow interaction with custom apps**, applies to everyone in your organization and governs whether they can upload or interact with custom apps.
-This setting overrides the user and team custom app policy and setting.
+The **Allow interaction with custom apps** org-wide custom app setting on the [Manage apps](manage-apps.md) page applies to everyone in your organization and governs whether they can upload or interact with custom apps.
+This settinoverrides the user and team custom app policy and setting.
 It's intended to serve as a master on/off switch during security events.

 #### Configure the org-wide custom app setting